 - 1/2 teaspoon onion powder

-- Rinse the chicken breasts in cold water, then place them in a resealable plastic bag with the buttermilk and hot sauce.
-Close the bag, shake until the chicken pieces are fully coated, and refrigerate for at least 2 hours or overnight.
+- Place the chicken in a large ziptop bag with the buttermilk and hot sauce.
+Close the bag, turn until the chicken pieces are fully coated, and refrigerate for at least 2 hours or overnight.

 - Position a rack in the center of the oven.
-Preheat the oven to 400°F. Spray a wire rack with vegetable oil spray and place it in a roasting pan or on a baking sheet.
+Preheat the oven to 400 degrees F. Coat a wire rack with nonstick spray and place it on a large rimmed baking sheet.

 - Arrange the chicken pieces on the prepared wire rack.
 Bake for 15 minutes.
-Reduce the oven temperature to 350°F and bake until cooked through and crispy, 15 to 20 minutes.
+Reduce the oven temperature to 350 degrees F and continue baking until the chicken is cooked through (it should register 165 degrees F on an instant read thermometer) and crispy, about 15 to 20 minutes more.